jungvonmatt/wekit/packages/contentful-apps/redirects/README.md

 2. Click Create app.
 The "App details" page is displayed.
 3. In the Name field, enter a custom name for your app.
 For our example app, we use Blog Post Metrics as a name.
 4. In the Frontend field you can choose to either run the App locally or Hosted by Contentful
-    1. To run it locally add the URL for the local running application.
+    1. To run it locally add the URL for the local running application (`npm start`).
 The default one is `http://localhost:3000`.
     2. To host it you can either upload the build folder or run the `npm run upload` to automatically upload the app.
 (See more below)
 5. On `Locations` section select only the `Entry Editor` option
 6. Click Save.
 Your app definition is saved.

 [Read more here](https://www.contentful.com/developers/docs/extensibility/app-framework/tutorial/)

+## Setup Redirects app

+On a given content type (e.g. `d-settings`) add a new field with these parameters:
+- name `redirects`
+- type `JSON Object`

+On the `d-settings` content model settings > Entry editors > Add the `Redirects App`

+Additionally is recommended to keep the field `redirects` disabled in response to prevent input errors dirrectly to the JSON.
+You can change that by going into `d-settings` > Fields tab > `more options` icon on `redirects` > `Disable in response`

+You can see the app running on Content > `d-settings` > Redirects tab

 ## Available Scripts